Sidebar Site Navigation

 The Wyoming Union is the community center for campus life, enhancing and complementing out-of-class educational experiences.
 Open daily, the Union provides facilities, services, and various activities to all of the campus community.

 The Wyoming Union has a number of services available.
-A variety of food services are located on the main level as well as CJ's Convenience Store, the Copy Center, Union Information Desk/Ticket Office, University Store, a computer lounge, the Multicultural Resource Center, the Nontraditional Student Center, Women's Center, Rainbow Resource Center, and First Interstate Bank.
+A variety of food services (including Panda Express and Pita Pit) are located on the main level as well as CJ's Convenience Store, the Copy Center, Union Information Desk/Ticket Office, University Store, a computer lounge, the Multicultural Resource Center, the Nontraditional Student Center, Women's Center, Rainbow Resource Center, and First Interstate Bank.
 The Campus Activities Center, Union administrative offices, ASUW Student Government, Center for Service, Leadership, and Community Engagement, Gallery 234, ASTEC (Associated Students Technical Services), Greek Affairs office, computer lab, billiard hall, program lounge, and the Gardens (coffee/beverage bar) are located on the lower level.

 The Wyoming Union Information Desk offers campus as well as community information and ticket sales.
 UW Dining Services provides meals, snacks and catering service.
 The Union's conference and meeting facilities include rooms of various sizes and a large ballroom.
 For reservations and information on these services, contact the Events Office at (307) 766-3161.